MarcinSachs/Libriya/README.md

     *   Implement more robust language switching.

 *   **Improve User Interface:**
-    *   Implement a more modern and responsive design.
     *   Add better error handling and user feedback.
-    *   Improve the user experience on mobile devices.

 *   **Add Advanced Features:**
     *   Implement a system for managing fines.